List of tallest buildings

 This is a list of the tallest buildings.
 Tall buildings, such as skyscrapers, are intended here as enclosed structures with continuously occupiable floors and a height of at least 350 m.
-Such definition excludes non-building structures, such as towers.
+Such definition excludes non-building structures, such as radio towers.

 History

-Historically, the world's tallest man-made structure was the Great Pyramid of Giza in Egypt, which held the position for over 3,800 years until the construction of Lincoln Cathedral in 1311.
+Historically, the world's tallest man-made structure was the Great Pyramid of Giza in Egypt, which held the position for more than 3,800 years until the construction of Lincoln Cathedral in 1311.
 The Strasbourg Cathedral in France, completed in 1439, was the world's tallest building until 1874.